-New buildings for light industrial or other businesses uses will be supported in principle, subject to the following conditions:
+New buildings for light industrial or other businesses uses will be supported, subject to the following conditions:

-- 1. The buildings are in the area identified within this plan. - 2.
-The proposal will be employment generating. - 3.
-The proposal will protect residential amenities and not result in a significant increase in heavy goods vehicles. - 4.
-The proposed buildings will be of an appropriate design and scale for the setting. - 5.
-Reasonable parking provision required to meet the needs of the business can be accommodated within the site or in an alternative suitable location. - 6.
-The proposal will not have any significant adverse environmental impacts. - 7.
-Non-agricultural land will be preferred rather than land currently used for food production.
+- 1. The proposal will protect residential amenities and not result in a significant increase in heavy goods vehicles. - 2.
+The proposed buildings will be of an appropriate design and scale for the setting. - 3.
+Reasonable parking provision required to meet the needs of the business can be accommodated within the site or in an alternative suitable location. - 4.
+The proposal will not have any unacceptable adverse environmental impacts.